The LPGA is studying the possibility of more than just a change to its Monday qualifier rules as a benefit to non-members.

 The U.S. Open isn’t a co-sponsored event.
 As foreign events, the Evian and Canadian Women’s Open don’t count.
 They haven’t counted in the past because the LPGA’s governing body believed their large purses skewed earnings.
 The belief was that it was unfair that a non-member could have one strong performance in an entire year and earn tour membership.

 If a change were made to non-member money calculation, Whan would also consider lowering the top-80 money ranking as the non-member cutoff for tour membership.
 For example, non-members might be required to finish among the top 50 or top 40 or top 30 in the future to earn tour membership.

 Calculation of non-member money winnings became an issue last year with speculation mounting that 15-year-old Lexi Thompson would petition for a waiver of LPGA age restrictions and seek membership based off money won in 2010.
 Bobby Kreusler, Thompson’s agent, called it “ludicrous” that three of the most important events on the LPGA schedule don’t count for non-member earnings.

 Thompson made $336,472 last year in LPGA events.
 As a tour member, that would have ranked 34th on the money list.
-As a non-member, she only got credit for $21,362 because the bulk of her money was won at the U.S. Open and Evian Masters.
+As a non-member, she only got credit for $21,362 because the bulk of her money was won at the U.S. Open, Evian Masters and the Canadian Women’s Open.
 That would have ranked 129th on the money list as a non-member.